annadalmolin/CRAFT/README.md

 		11:33286413-33287511	+
 		15:64499292-64500166	+

-- _path_files.txt_: file with the relative paths for annotation, genome and miRNA sequences files.
+- _path_files.txt_: file with the relative paths for Ensembl annotation and genome, and miRNA sequences files.
 The file format is a text file with a path written in each row, __in the following order__:

 	1. path to annotation file
 	2. path to genome file